caltechlibrary/bibtex/INSTALL.md

 ### Mac OS X

-1. Download bibtex-brinary-release.zip from [https://github.com/caltechlibrary/bibtex/releases/latest](https://github.com/caltechlibrary/bibtex/releases/latest)
+1. Download **bibtex-binary-release.zip** from [https://github.com/caltechlibrary/bibtex/releases/latest](https://github.com/caltechlibrary/bibtex/releases/latest)
 2. Open a finder window, find and unzip **bibtex-binary-release.zip**
 3. Look in the unziped folder and find *dist/maxosx-amd64/bibfilter*
 4. Drag (or copy) the *bibfilter* to a "bin" directory in your path